Fresno State Bulldogs men's basketball

 The Fresno State Bulldogs men's basketball team represents California State University, Fresno, located in Fresno, California, in NCAA Division I basketball competition.
 They play their home games at the Save Mart Center and since 2012–13 are members of the Mountain West Conference.
-Their current head coach is Justin Hutson.
+Vance Walberg is the head coach for the Bulldogs.
 They were members of the Western Athletic Conference from 1992 to 2012.

 Postseason results

-NCAA tournament results
+NCAA Division I

-The Bulldogs have appeared in six* NCAA Tournaments, with a combined record of 2–5.
+The Bulldogs have appeared in six* NCAA Tournaments, with a combined record of 2–6.